chrischiedo/chrischiedo.github.io/resume.md

 developer, and as a Head of Department (ICT and Engineering) in a technical training institute.

-Most recently, I worked as a Technical Writer and the "unofficial" team lead for the Nairobi [identity platform documentation](https://learn.microsoft.com/en-us/azure/active-directory/develop/) team at [Microsoft](https://www.microsoft.com/).
+Most recently, I worked as a Technical Writer/Content Developer and the team lead for the Nairobi [identity platform documentation](https://learn.microsoft.com/en-us/azure/active-directory/develop/) team at [Microsoft](https://www.microsoft.com/).